 Industry benchmarks are a fantastic tool for startups and existing businesses, but sometimes finding the data can be a challenge.
 Here are a few ways you can get the data you need:

-- LivePlan includes industry benchmarks directly in the product so you can compare your forecast and your accounting data directly to the benchmarks.
+- LivePlan: Our business and financial planning software includes industry benchmarks directly in the product so you can compare your forecast and your accounting data directly to the benchmarks.
 Comparisons are all automated, so once you’ve created your budget and forecast, you’ll see how you compare right away.

-- ReferenceUSA also has excellent industry data, but you’ll have to access this resource via your public library.
+- ReferenceUSA: Another resource for excellent industry data, but you’ll have to access this resource via your public library.
 Instructions for doing this are here.

-- The U.S. Census also has some industry data but does not have all the detail that the previous options have.
-It’s a great resource, though, so worth a look.
+- The U.S. Census: A great resource for broad industry data that is updated every few years.
+It does not have all the detail that the previous options have, but it’s a great resource, though, so worth a look.

 Wherever you get your industry benchmarks, make sure to use them to make budgeting and forecasting easier for your business.
 Just knowing how you stack up to the competition can go a long way towards helping you grow your business smarter.